Marimba: Modern

-Marimbas have become widely popular around the world being used throughout Africa, Southeast Asia, Europe, North America, South America and Central America.
+Marimbas have become widely popular around the world since it was being used throughout Africa, Southeast Asia, Europe, North America, South America and Central America.

-In 1850, Mexican marimbist Manuel Bolán Cruz (1810-1863), modified the old bow marimba, by the wooden straight one, lengthening the legs so that the musicians could play in a standing mode, expanded the keyboard and replaced the gourd resonators by wooden boxes.
+In 1850, Mexican marimbist Manuel Bolán Cruz (1810–1863), modified the old bow marimba, by the wooden straight one, lengthening the legs so that the musicians could play in a standing mode, expanded the keyboard and replaced the gourd resonators by wooden boxes.

-In 1892, Mexican musician Corazón de Jesús Borras Moreno expanded marimba to include the chromatic scale by adding another row of sound bars, akin to black keys on the piano.
+In 1892, Mexican musician Corazón de Jesús Borras Moreno expanded the range of the marimba to include the chromatic scale by adding another row of sound bars, akin to black keys on the piano.

 The name marimba was later applied to the orchestra instrument inspired by the Latin American model.
 In the United States, companies like J.C.
 Deagan and the Leedy Manufacturing Company adapted the Latin American instruments for use in Western music.
 Metal tubes were used as resonators, fine-tuned by rotating metal discs at the bottom; lowest note tubes were U-shaped.
 The marimbas were first used for light music and dance, such as vaudeville theater and comedy shows.
 Clair Omar Musser was a chief proponent of marimba in the United States at the time.

-French composer Darius Milhaud introduced marimbas into Western classical music with his 1947 Concerto for Marimba and Vibraphone.
+In 1940, the American composer Paul Creston wrote the first composition for solo marimba (Concertino for Marimba and Orchestra).
+French composer Darius Milhaud also helped introduce marimbas into Western classical music with his 1947 Concerto for Marimba and Vibraphone.
 Four-mallet grip was employed to play chords, enhancing interest for the instrument.
 In the late 20th century, modernist and contemporary composers found new ways to use marimba: notable examples include Leoš Janáček (Jenufa), Carl Orff (Antigonae), Karl Amadeus Hartmann, Hans Werner Henze (Elegy for Young Lovers), Pierre Boulez (Le marteau sans maître) and Steve Reich.